Dinu23/Quantum-Tiq-Taq-Toe/README.md

 **Measurements**: Estimated probabilities of each cell being in a specific state based on simulations.

-**Move History**: Matrices tracking past moves, including entanglements and classical moves.
+**Move History**: Matrix tracking historical entanglement relations.